realcomputation/irramplus/README.md

 }
 ```
 >+.31415926535897932384626433832795028841971693993751058209749445923078164062862089986280348253E+0001

+## iRRAM-Random
+This is a work-in-progress repository which provides a module for randomly generated real numbers, complex numbers, matrices in iRRAM.

 ### How to use
 You first need to be comfortable working with iRRAM.
 For this, see iRRAM's documentation and example codes.